SteveDunn/Vogen/README.md

 var c = default(CustomerId); // error VOG009: Type 'CustomerId' cannot be constructed with default as it is prohibited. var c = GetCustomerId(); // error VOG010: Type 'CustomerId' cannot be constructed with 'new' as it is prohibited

+var c = Activator.CreateInstance<CustomerId>(); // error VOG025: Type 'MyVo' cannot be constructed via Reflection as it is prohibited

+var c = Activator.CreateInstance(typeof(CustomerId)); // error VOG025: Type 'MyVo' cannot be constructed via Reflection as it is prohibited

 // catches lambda expressions
 Func<CustomerId> f = () => default; // error VOG009: Type 'CustomerId' cannot be constructed with default as it is prohibited.